Have you ever struggled to make exercise a habit?

 If you are old-school (like me), you could track your workouts in a basic spreadsheet.
 Mine is not fancy.
 Each weekend, I update an excel document with my total number of workouts from the prior week, along with some other basic metrics that matter to me.

 I started tracking my workouts in 2014.
-Over the next seven years, I exercised at least 293 times every single year, and each workout was for at least 30 minutes, with most lasting 45-60 minutes:
+Since then, I exercised at least 287 times every single year, and each workout was for at least 30 minutes, with most lasting 45-60 minutes:

 - 2020: 322 total workouts